FAQ for Virtual Meetings

 How are meetings publicized?

-Announcements of synchronous virtual meetings held outside of the Midwinter Meeting or Annual Conference (e.g., telephone conference calls, Internet chats) must be posted on the Meetings Outside of Annual Conference or Midwinter Meeting Web site a minimum of 10 days prior to the meeting.
+Announcements of synchronous virtual meetings held outside of the Midwinter Meeting or Annual Conference (e.g., telephone conference calls, Internet chats) must be posted on the appropriate committee's ALA Connect space a minimum of 10 days prior to the meeting.

 ACRL committee and section chairs should also announce synchronous virtual meetings through normal communication channels (e.g., electronic discussion lists, newsletters, Web site).